gammastudios/okta-admin/docs/idps/okta-admin_idps_createkey.md

-## okta-admin idps listusers
+## okta-admin idps createkey

-Find all the users linked to an identity provider.
+Adds a new X.509 certificate credential to the IdP key store.

 ### Synopsis

-Find all the users linked to an identity provider.
+Adds a new X.509 certificate credential to the IdP key store.

 ```
-okta-admin idps listusers <idpId> [flags]
+okta-admin idps createkey <jsonBody> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for listusers
+  -h, --help   help for createkey
 ```

 ### SEE ALSO